Many home gardeners are unaware of the importance pinking the right plant for the right place and picking the right plant food to apply:

 As with compost, apply chemical fertilizers annually in the early spring.
 They can also be applied in late spring or during the mid-summer.

-Remember hydrangea color depends upon the amount of aluminum in the soil.
+Remember hydrangea color (often blue) depends upon the amount of aluminum in the soil.
 Acidic soil has ample aluminum resulting in blue flowers.
 If the soil has a lot of phosphorus, it will bind with aluminum and alter the flower colors.

 When using organic or slow release fertilizer, apply four times annually.